From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Discussion

 \subsubsection{Count Rate and Timing Jitter}

-\qquad While the ESPD framework significantly enhances DE and suppresses DCR, it generally inherits the timing characteristics of the baseline detectors.
-Specifically, the system's timing jitter and maximum count rate remain constrained by the intrinsic performance of the initial SPDs (e.g., the avalanche buildup time and dead time of InGaAs/InP devices).
-However, the ESPD architecture does not introduce significant additional penalties in principle: the optical-controlled quantum operations function on timescales usually faster than the electronic response of room-temperature SPDs, ensuring negligible added temporal broadening.
+While the ESPD framework significantly enhances DE and suppresses DCR, it generally inherits the timing characteristics of the baseline detectors.
+Specifically, the system's timing jitter and count rate are primarily determined by the intrinsic temporal response of the baseline SPDs (e.g., the avalanche buildup time and dead time of InGaAs/InP devices).
+However, the ESPD architecture does not introduce significant additional penalties in principle: the optical-controlled quantum operations function on timescales usually faster than the electronic response of room-temperature SPDs, such that the architectural integration introduces negligible temporal broadening.
 Furthermore, as the final SPDs operate in parallel, the effective system throughput remains comparable to that of the constituent devices.
-Nevertheless, future iterations of the ESPD scheme could incorporate techniques such as multiplexing strategies to optimize these temporal metrics.
+Nevertheless, future iterations of the ESPD scheme could incorporate techniques such as multiplexing strategies to optimize these temporal metrics as well.